gingerbreadboy/web-dev-guidelines/README.md

 _problems stated below can be fixed by WP Rocket Plugin on WordPress_
 1. Minify CSS
 1. Minify JavaScript

+### Reduce unused CSS
+You can also minify your CSS by removing the line-breaks and whitespaces of your CSS file.
+If you're using SASS with VS Code, you can set the type of compression from `expanded` to `compressed`.

 ### Reduce unused JavaScript
 remove unused javaScript. for this item, there's nothing you can do since most of the time, this problem is caused by the GTM tags.